Unravelling The Mystery: Exploring The Causes of Neurodegenerative Diseases

 Scientists aim to target key players like protein aggregation or mitochondrial activity to halt or reverse these devastating conditions’ progression.

-As we continue to explore this fascinating field of study, let us now take a closer look at advances in research techniques that have been instrumental in uncovering the secrets behind neurodegeneration.
+As we continue to explore this fascinating field of study, let us now take a closer look at advances in research techniques that have been instrumental in uncovering the behind neurodegeneration.

 Advances in Research Techniques